JohnsonL111/quartz/content/posts/Fall2023_retrospective.md

 ![FAS Deans Scholar Breakfast](../posts/attachments/fall2023_front.jpg)

 Oh boy, first post and it's for an absolutely crazy semester.
-Alright, *ahem*, let's do this.

 After arriving back from the depths of my coop at <a href="https://powerex.com/" target="_blank">Powerex</a> trust me when I say that I was not looking forward to returning to school.
 Not only was I enjoying the free coffee and soft drinks at the companies downtown office ***a bit*** too much, but it's also a uniquely relaxing feeling to not have to worry about classes.